 In 2014, the Infiniti Q60 replaced the aging G-series coupe.
 For 2017, the Q-60 has been redesigned into one of the sexiest machines on the road.

-On Edmunds.com, the 2017 Q60 scored 5/5 stars.
+Car and Driver dubbed the 2017 Q60 "another aspirant to the crown."
 This comes as no surprise, given the fact the Q60 is a four-wheeled wonder.
 The exterior remains true to the concept cars unprecedented looks, enabling the Q60 to stand out in any parking lot.
 Inside, you'll find typical luxury car features such as leather and power everything.
 In addition, there are all the latest tech features such as 360-degree camera system supporting active safety features and adaptive cruise control.
 Engine options include a 2.0L turbocharged four-cylinder and a pair of 3.0L twin-turbocharger six-cylinders.
 The power is set to the rear wheels unless you opt for all-wheel drive.

 Compared to the other vehicles on the list, the Q60 seems like a venerable bargain.
 According to KBB, Pricing starts at just under $40,000.